 Visit a Sami village

-Did you know that Swedes weren’t the first people to live in Sweden?
-Strange, yes, a little, but the fact is that Sami people has been living in Sweden for centuries and they still up to this date have their own language and culture.
+Did you know that the Sami people have been living in Sweden for centuries? and they still up to this date have their own language and culture.
 The best region for visiting a Sami village is in Lapland.

 There are no vehicles allowed on the Koster islands, which is also the first marine national park in Sweden.
 Here you can go kayaking, bicycling and seal safari, just to mention a few activities.